Corbett in Multnomah County, Oregon — The American West (Northwest)

 Henry Winslow Corbett (2/18/1827-3/31/1903) was an American businessman, politician, civic benefactor, and philanthropist in the state of Oregon.
 A native of Massachusetts, he spent his early life in the East and New York before moving to the Oregon Territory.
 He was a prominent figure in the early development of Portland, Oregon and was involved in numerous business ventures there, starting in general merchandise.
 His interests later included banking, finance, insurance, river shipping, stage lines, railways, telegraph, iron and steel and the erection of Portland downtown buildings among other enterprises.
 A Republican, he served as a United States Senator from 1867 to 1873 (Submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 27, 2018.
-This page originally submitted on January 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 48 times since then.
+It was originally submitted on January 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 82 times since then and 15 times this year.
 Photos: 1. submitted on January 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5, 6. submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.